Upgrading Single Front-end Deployments¶

-If you get error message about unknown configuration version, you don’t need to do anything.
-Configuration version will be automatically initialized during OpenNebula upgrade.
-Version of current configuration will be based on old OpenNebula version.
+If you get error message about an unknown configuration version, you don’t need to do anything.
+The configuration version will be automatically initialized during the OpenNebula upgrade.
+The configuration of the current version will be based on the former OpenNebula version.

 onecfg status --- Versions ------------------------------ OpenNebula: 5.8.5 Config: unknown ERROR: Unknown config version